mondeja/leptos-fluent/book/src/install.md

 ## SSR

-For server side rendering apps install **leptos-fluent** and activate the `hydrate`, `ssr` and `actix`/`axum` features in their respective features set.
+For server side rendering apps install **leptos-fluent** and enable the `hydrate`, `ssr` and `actix`/`axum` features in their respective features set.